Business Idea

 Because the beam produces minimal heat, edges remain crisp without burnt residue.

-2. Paper and Dried Leaves
+2. Paper and Leaf Engraving

 This is where UV lasers truly stand out.